quantizedmassivemimo/1bit_linear_precoding_ofdm/README.md

 If you are using the simulator (or parts of it) for a publication, then you *must* cite our paper:

-[1] S. Jacobsson, O. Castaneda, C. Jeon, G. Durisi, and C. Studer, “Nonlinear precoding for phase-quantized constant-envelope massive MU-MIMO-OFDM,” in IEEE Int.
-Conf.
-Telecommunications (ICT), Saint- Malo, France, Jun.
-2018, to appear.
+[1] S. Jacobsson, G. Durisi, M. Coldrey, and C. Studer, “Linear precoding with low-resolution DACs for massive MU-MIMO-OFDM downlink,” IEEE Trans.
+Wireless Commun., to appear.

 and clearly mention this in your paper.